Naturhistoriska/NRM-SNV-Mosses-workflow/README.md

 ## Ackowledgements

-Thanks to Jason Hill [NBIS.se](https://nbis.se/about/staff/jason-hill/) for advice and support with analyses.
+Thanks to Jason Hill [NBIS.se](https://nbis.se/about/staff/jason-hill/) for advice and support with analyses, and Martin Sköld, NRM, for comments on the R code.